|

 stems, not from monetary accumulation, but rather, from all that he has

+given in service to his fellow Americans.
 August 22, 2003: Powell asked Palestinian leader Yasser

 Arafat to enlist security forces under Arafat's control to help crush Hamas